Top Metrics To Understand How Your Customers Feel About Your CX

 Customer Effort Score, also known as CES, is a different sort of survey that you can send to your customers.
 Instead of NPS or CSAT, CES asks a customer a variation of “how easy was it for you to solve your problem today?” and then asks them to rank their answer on a seven-point scale from “Very Difficult” to “Very Easy.”

 According to CEB analysis, CES predicts customer loyalty 1.8x better than customer satisfaction scores.
-Similarly, customer loyalty is one of the main drivers behind valuable customer behaviors like:
+Similarly, customer loyalty is one of the main drivers behind valuable customer behaviours like:

 All of those are pretty valuable when it comes to a company looking to grow and thrive.
 Keep a thumb on the pulse of your CES to determine if things like staffing changes, new product strategies or outages are having an impact on how easy your customers feel it is to do business with you.